 Many inventions are accidents that get repurposed.
 Glue designed to build airplanes came out weak but gave birth to Post-it notes.
-The first potato chips were intended as an insult by an aggravated chef (thinly sliced, nearly burned, heaps of salt) but the customer loved the taste.
+The first potato chips were intended as an insult by an aggravated chef (nearly burned, heaps of salt, thinly sliced) but the customer loved the taste.

-So what turns out to be an invention's most important use can be as far as the exact opposite of what it was initially meant for.
+So what turns out to be an invention's most important use can be as far as the opposite of the invention's original goal.

 Same with the web.
 The web started as a publishing medium, to link text and pictures together and passively read them like a newspaper.
 By now the web is anything but passive, like a genie in the lamp where your wish is its command.
 The web got repurposed.
 The web is no longer a publishing medium but one, big distributed computer program.

 Here's the problem: the web is a badly designed computer program.
 It's still hard to program for the web.

 What kept programming easy was ignored when we transitioned from the desktop to the network.
 A lot was added that was missing, but to make something better isn't only to add to it.
 It's also to remove from it.
 What was added to the web was far from elegant and it never got fixed.

 I thought I'd write down what I noticed that never got fixed.
 If the signs point we're at the end of an architectural era for the web, as they did for databases ten years ago, the verdict is also the same: it's time for a complete rewrite.